 - The laws regulating employment, placement, and staffing agencies do not regulate fees that employment or staffing agencies can charge to clients/worksite employers for their services.

-- Keeping temporary workers safe is a shared responsibility between agencies and worksite employers: Responsibility for Keeping Temporary Workers Safe
+- Keeping temporary workers safe is a shared responsibility between agencies and worksite employers: Who is Responsible for Keeping Temporary Workers Safe?

 - Beware of working with unscrupulous agencies engaging in illegal behavior, such as paying a worker less than the Minimum Wage, or supplying workers to you who do not have the proper licensure or certification required to perform a job.
 These are illegal activities, violations of which can result in civil fines up to $15,000 or $25,000 for willful violations and will be prosecuted by the Office of the Attorney General’s Fair Labor Division.